If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 Bisquick Apple Cobbler with Fresh Apples

 My Bisquick Apple Cobbler dessert is full of delicious apples and topped with an easy-to-make biscuit crumble for a simple, wholesome dessert the family will love.
-In fact it’s so simple, you can even prepare it while making dinner.
+In fact, it’s so simple, and you can even prepare it while making dinner.

 Choosing the Best Apples to Bake With